why-not-try-calmer/feedo/COMMANDS.md

     ```
     for a morning digest every other day.
 - when set to less than 1 day, `digest_every` is ignored and only `digest_at` is used;
-- `follow` tracks all you feeds and send notifications of new updates every 20 minutes;
-- `search_notif` and `only_search` allow to completely ignore certain feeds from digest or follow messages, while still getting notifications on matches.
+- `search_notif` and `only_search` allow to completely ignore certain feeds from digest while still getting notifications on matches.
 For example:
     ```
     digest_every: 1d
-    follow: true
     search_notif: kernel
     only_search: url1 url2
     ```
-    means that the feeds at url1 and url2 will be ignored from your daily digests and 20-minute follows, unless any one of them contains a match for the keyword "kernel".
+    means that the feeds at url1 and url2 will be ignored from your daily digests, unless any one of them contains a match for the keyword "kernel".

 ### List subscribed to web feeds